The man, the mystery, the house

-But a visit to the man’s house is less of a journey through history and more of a window shopping tour where everything is old, quietly beautiful and unfortunately not for sale.
-The lair of one of the most legendary men in Thailand in the 20th century is surprisingly quaint, with verdant gardens, rooms filled with porcelain ware and sloping walls constructed without a single nail.
-Of the Bangkok house tour circuit, Jim Thompson’s should be the first on your list.
+A visit to the man’s house is less of a journey through history and more of a window shopping tour where everything is old, quietly beautiful and unfortunately not for sale.
+The lair of one of the most legendary Westerners in Asia during the mid 20th century is a work of art unto itself, with the elegance of a traditional Thai house arranged in an American-style layout.

 To create the house, Thompson procured centuries-old teak beams, fretted boards and fired ceramic tiles from as far away as Ayutthaya.
 Not a single nail was used during construction, which followed a traditional Thai format along with a schedule based on the advice of Thai astrologers.
 Thompson opened the house to visitors before his disappearance, making it one of Bangkok’s longest-running museums.
 It remains a mainstay on the sightseeing circuit.